cdellacqua/poller.js/README.md

 Both `start` and `stop` are async methods.
-The returned promise will let the caller know when the polling actually starts or stops, taking into account a pending producer or consumer.
+The returned promise will let the caller know when the polling actually starts or stops, taking into account a pending polling operation.

 As an example, when a poller is running it could be in two distinct scenarios:

 - idling while waiting for the specified interval to pass;
-- waiting for the producer or consumer to finish their processing.
+- waiting for the `dataProvider` to finish its processing.

-In the first scenario, calling `stop` will resolve almost immediately, cancelling the delay, while in the second scenario it's necessary to wait for both the producer and consumer to resolve their respective promises.
+In the first scenario, calling `stop` will resolve almost immediately, cancelling the delay, while in the second scenario it's necessary to wait for the `dataProvider` to complete (or throw an error).

 ## Restarting a poller